Philadelphia Public School District

 The Philadelphia Public School District is a public school district based in Philadelphia, Mississippi, United States.

 It includes most of the Philadelphia city limits.

 Schools

-The schools include Philadelphia High School, Philadelphia Middle School, Philadelphia Elementary School, and Vo-Tech.
+The schools include Philadelphia High School (Mississippi), Philadelphia Middle School, Philadelphia Elementary School, and Vo-Tech.

 Demographics

 2006-07 school year

 There were a total of 1,191 students enrolled in the Philadelphia Public School District during the 2006–2007 school year.
-The gender makeup of the district was 50% female and 50% male.
+The district's student population was 50% female and 50% male.
 The racial makeup of the district was 68.09% African American, 28.80% White, 1.09% Hispanic, 0.42% Asian, and 1.60% Native American.
-65.2% of the district's students were eligible to receive free lunch.
+65.2% of the district's students were eligible for free lunch.